Do you want to learn to rank #1 for high-traffic keywords in any niche?

 1) Target keyword placement

-Title Tag: Your title tag is the most important on-page SEO factor.
-The closer your target keyword is to the front of the title tag, the more weighting it will have with the search engines.
+Title Tag: Your title tag is the most important on-page SEO factors when it comes to keyword placement.
+Try to get an exact or semantic keyword variant close to the front of the title tag.

 If you’re using WordPress, it’s easy to place your keyword in the SEO title, URL, and meta description.